As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 6. Credit invoice

-Also known as a credit memo or a credit note, the credit invoice accounts for any amount that’s to be credited to the client.
+The credit invoice accounts for any amount to be credited to the client.

-For example, if there was an error in the previous month’s invoice and you added an additional $100 to the amount, the same amount will be deducted from this invoice.
+For example, if there was an error in the previous month’s invoice and you added an additional $100 to the amount, the exact amount will be deducted from this invoice.

 7. Debit invoice